Curbing the BEC Problem Using AI and Machine Learning

 Trend Micro BEC detection techniques first mimic the decision-making process of a security researcher through a form of AI called Expert System.
 The engine will check if an email is coming from a dubious email provider, as well as the similarity of the sender’s domain to that of the target organization.
 It will also check if the sender is using a name of an executive at the recipient’s organization, among other factors.
 The engine’s “high-profile user” function applies additional scrutiny and correlation with commonly spoofed senders (such as executives at the target organization) and their real email addresses.

 Expert System also has the capability to assess the content of an email to decipher its intention.
 Suspicious factors would include a sense of urgency, a request for action, or a financial implication.
-None of these factors are suspicious on their own, but they paint a more complete picture when combined with attacker behavioral factors.
+None of these factors are suspicious on their own, but they paint

 The engine’s machine learning system takes the results given by the Expert System and uses a machine learning algorithm to provide correlation and weighting.
 It determines if the email is real, fake, or suspicious more precisely.
 The machine learning algorithm is based on millions of legitimate and fake emails and is constantly learning and improving.